 Use this Easter skit: The Old Rabbits’ Home to help children learn the real meaning of Easter.

-The easy-to-read dialogue has delivery cues built right in; just read the capitalized words with emphasis to avoid “monotone syndrome,” and to make sure everyone catches the important points.
+The easy-to-read dialogue has delivery cues built right in.
 Follow up the production with the discussion questions provided at the end of the script.

 - N.R.
 Jizer, a nonstop talker